SkriptInsight/SkriptInsight/README.md

 SkriptInsight is an open-source parser and a linter for Skript.
 It works by reading the code written by a user and analysing it to provide a rich editing experience for Skript users.

+### JetBrains Open-Source License

+This project is currently being reviewed for the eligibility of an Open-Source License from JetBrains.

+The Request ID is 12052020/5179569.

 ## Features

 ### Smart editor